 British Formula 3 1984

 John Colum Crichton-Stuart got the drive at Dave Price Racing in 1984 and ran away with the British title, leaving behind an admitedly weaker field than in previous seasons.
 Styling himself "Johnny Dumfries" for racing purposes after his inherited title "Earl of Dumfries", he clinched the title with three rounds left to run.
 Russell Spence had been his closest rival for much of the year but his Glenn Waters Ralt was pipped for second place in the championship by the consistent Allen Berg at Eddie Jordan Racing.
 With the benefit of hindsight, it is clear that this was not a vintage year; none of this season's crop established themselves in F1.

 Dumfries moved up to F3000 but had no success at all at the level.
 Despite that, he was employed by the Lotus F1 team where he fared no better in 1986.
 He then moved into sports cars and was a Le Mans winner in 1988 as part of the Jaguar squad.
-He now uses the name "John Bute".
+He later adopted the name "John Bute".

 04 Mar 1984 > Silverstone